Our clients and prospective clients often ask, “How far in advance of the expiration date should I start thinking about the contract?”

 - Soft drink demand and consumer tastes are changing more rapidly now than they ever have been in the last 50 years.

-- Benchmark your deal periodically to get a feel for how competitive your funding is.
-If it is way off, your competition has an advantage you will want to take away.
+- Benchmarking your deal periodically allows you to get a feel for how competitive your funding is.
+If it is way off, your competition has an advantage you will want to address.

 - Where is funding going?
 Is it for things that are still relevant?

 - Did you sign a volume commitment that is elongating the contract?
-If so, you may be able to fix that problem.
+If so, how can you work with your beverage partner to find a solution?

 - Are you getting the appropriate level of equipment and service?
 Have your needs changed?
 Are you using all of the service your contract calls for?
 Make sure you aren’t leaving money sitting unlocked in these two areas.

-Beverage contracts should be living, breathing documents.
-You always have options to make sure your relationship with your supplier is optimal.
-You and your beverage partner should always be ready to make adjustments that make sense for both of you.
+Beverage partnerships should be two-way roads.
+You always have options to make sure your relationship with your supplier is optimal – both for you and for them.
+You and your beverage partner should always be ready to make adjustments that make sense as the beverage landscape and your business evolve.
+That’s what a partnership is all about, after all.

 Are you interested in getting started?
 Contact us today.